jonathanbossenger/block-theme-course/module-06/02-Registering-a-Block-Pattern.md

 - **Block Types:** A comma-separated list of block types to associate the pattern with.
 - **Post Types:** A comma-separated list of post types in which to limit the pattern.
 Defaults to all post types.

-_Remember the block code that you copied earlier in this lesson?_  Replace the `<!-- Pattern code goes here. -->` line from your `hero.php` file with it.
+> **Do:** _Remember the block code that you copied earlier in this lesson?_  Replace the `<!-- Pattern code goes here. -->` line from your `hero.php` file with it.
 Your entire file should look similar to the following code snippet:

 ```php
 <?php